jonsiu/career-os/.ai/planning/vision/mvp-overview.md

 - **Real-time Data Synchronization**: Seamless extension-to-app data flow
 - **NEW**: LinkedIn-style Job Tracker Interface with sidebar + preview layout
 - **NEW**: Job Categories System for organizing jobs by role/project
+- **NEW**: Resume Manager UX Redesign with sidebar + preview layout
+- **NEW**: Job Hunting Projects System for organizing resumes by role searches
+- **NEW**: Resume Builder Single-Page Form with clickable section navigation
 - **NEW**: Resume Versioning System for role-specific resume optimization
 - **NEW**: Cover Letter Management System with AI-powered generation
 - **NEW**: HTML Job Description Storage and Rich Text Editing